quakthemaster/Galactic-Graphs/README.md

-# This is the repository for the prayog blog
+This repository for hosting my page at https://sanidhyavijaywat.co.in